-I’m proud to announce I am a 2020 VMware vExpert.
-This is my second vExpert award in a row, after I received it for the first time last year.
-It’s an honor to me to be a part of the team driving Active Directory virtualization on VMware vSphere with Deji Akomolafe and Matt Liebowitz.
-Thank … Continue reading "I'm a 2020 VMware vExpert"
+I’m proud to announce I am a 2021 VMware vExpert.
+This is my third vExpert award in a row.
+It’s an honor for me to be a part of the team driving Active Directory virtualization on VMware vSphere with Deji Akomolafe and Matt Liebowitz.
+Thank you!
+About the VMware vExpert Program The VMware vExpert Program is VMware’s global evangelism … Continue reading "I'm a 2021 VMware vExpert"